happypeter/LGCB/book/linux_intro.md

 title: What is Linux?
 ---

-Linux is written in 1991 by Linus Torvalds.
+Linux was written in 1991 by Linus Torvalds.

 Unix was born in 1969 in Bell Lab.